 Commercial cleaning contracts are essential for protecting your company and ensuring you receive top-notch professional cleaning services.
 If you don’t have a contract with your cleaning service, you could face an interruption in service or subpar services with little or no recourse.

 What are Commercial Cleaning Contracts?

 A commercial cleaning contract is a contract for janitorial services between a business and a company that provides cleaning services.
-The contract establishes all the key terms between your business and the cleaning company, from pricing to services provided, so that both parties are clear on what’s expected.
-The contract is also a legally enforceable document, so if one party doesn’t meet its obligations under the contract, the other has a remedy—either the contract will say what needs to happen, or in a worst case scenario, the other party can file a lawsuit to enforce the contract.
+The contract establishes all the key terms between your business and the cleaning company, from pricing to services provided, so both parties know what’s expected.
+The contract is also a legally enforceable document, so if one party doesn’t meet its obligations under the contract, the other has a remedy.
+Either the contract will say what needs to happen, or, in a worst-case scenario, the other party can file a lawsuit to enforce the contract.

 Why Do Companies Require a Commercial Cleaning Contract?

 Companies require commercial cleaning contracts so that expectations are clear from the start as well as for peace of mind in many ways:

 A well-written janitorial services contract provides a path for the parties to resolve any differences about what services are expected or other parts of their relationship.
 If they can’t resolve their differences, the contract should provide a way to terminate the relationship and will help a court resolve any remaining disputes between the parties if necessary.

 Businesses also require commercial cleaning contracts to protect themselves from liability due to the cleaning services.
 For example, the cleaning contract should limit the business’s liability if a cleaning staff member is injured on the job or if the cleaning service creates a hazard that injures a third party.

 The contract should explain what happens if the cleaning service damages something while cleaning.
 Depending on the item type, the item’s value, and how the damage occurred, the cleaning service may be required to pay for any damaged items.